slatedocs/slate/source/index.html.md

 You can check transfer latest status by polling this endpoint.
 We are building webhook notification support to notify about status changes, but unfortunately this is not available yet.

-### State flow of transfers:
+Normal state flow of transfers:

 **Incoming Payment Waiting ⇒ Processing ⇒ Funds Converted ⇒ Outgoing Payment Sent**

-Outgoing Payment Sent is the final state of happy flow.
+Outgoing Payment Sent is the final state of normal flow.
 Should the payment fail then the problematic flow continues.
 For example, if recipient bank account does not exist and payment is returned.
+Problematic state flow of transfers:

 **Outgoing Payment Sent ⇒ Bounced Back ⇒ Funds Refunded**